 Click on the “Apply” tab in the navigation bar of the site.
 Applications are closed for Fall 2020, however.I don’t study at MIT but am interested in Code For Good.
 Can I join any of these programs?

 Any student who is eligible to register for MIT classes can participate in our programs.
 This includes students at MIT and cross-registrants from Harvard or Wellesley.What skills are you looking for in a student?

 To get the most out of our programs, we recommend that students have some prior programming experience, such as computer science coursework (6.009, 6.148), internships, or personal projects.
 For students with less experience, it is possible you could join as a team with a more experienced person.
 If you’re not sure about your level of experience, feel free to email us!
-Note that programming experience is not necessary for being an organizer.What is the difference between the IAP program and the consulting program?
+Note that programming experience is not necessary for being an organizer.What's the difference between the Consulting application and the Organizer application?

 Non-profit OrganizationHow can my nonprofit get involved in Code For Good?

 If you're interested in partnering with us, please fill out this interest form, and we'll email you whenever we open applications for nonprofits!
 We will look at nonprofit applications for consulting in September and January, and applications for IAP in November.Is our nonprofit a good fit?